SevenWhale/clutch/README.md

-# clutch
+# Clutch
-Source Code for the Clutch bot made in Python
+Source Code for the Clutch BOT made in Python